noamkyr/Noam_Kyram-s_Projects/README.md

 **Features**
 - **Data Extraction**: Gathers historical player and team performance data from the FPL API and upcoming game data.
 - **Data Processing**: Cleans and preprocesses data, filtering for relevant player statistics and fixtures.
-- **Prediction Model**: Utilizes a custom algorithm to forecast FPL points based on historical data, expected goals (xG), and assists (xA).
+- **Prediction Model**: Utilizes a customized algorithm to forecast FPL points based on historical data, expected goals (xG), and assists (xA).
 The model predicts the players' FPL score in the next gameweek.
 - **Visualization**: Provides insightful visualizations of player performance trends and upcoming match difficulties.

-**Technologies Used**
+**Technologies**
 - **Python**
 - **Pandas**: Data processing and manipulation.
 - **NumPy**: Numerical computations and operations.